pnp/cli-microsoft365/docs/docs/cmd/login.md

 `--thumbprint [thumbprint]`
 : Certificate thumbprint.
 If not specified, and `authType` is set to `certificate`, it will be automatically calculated based on the specified certificate

+`--appId [appId]`
+: App ID of the Azure AD application to use for authentication.
+If not specified, use the app specified in the `CLIMICROSOFT365_AADAPPID` environment variable.
+If the environment variable is not defined, use the multitenant PnP Management Shell app

+`--tenant [tenant]`
+: ID of the tenant from which accounts should be able to authenticate.
+Use `common` or `organization` if the app is multitenant.
+If not specified, use the tenant specified in the `CLIMICROSOFT365_TENANT` environment variable.
+If the environment variable is not defined, use `common` as the tenant identifier

 --8<-- "docs/cmd/_global.md"

 ## Remarks